FaridBroLMN/FaridBroLMN/README.md

-- 👋 Salam, Men @FaridBroLMN
+- 👋 Hi, My Name Is @FaridBroLMN
-- 👀 Men Xoslayiram Programdan Cox Oyrenmek
+- 👀 I Love To Learn Programming
-- 🌱 Men Calisiram Igra Elemek Java Scriptdi Oyrensem
+- 🌱 My Favorite Program Launguage Is JavaScript
-- 📫 Mene Messaj Yollamaq Ucun Mene Email Ile Yollayin:feridbrosevindikov@gmail.com
+- 📫 If You Want To Send Me A Email Then  This Is My Email:feridbrosevindikov@gmail.com